Page Reviewed / Updated - Feb. 2014

-The goal of this webpage is to help residents understand the cost of long term care for the elderly, such as assisted living, in-home care and adult day care around Texas.
-It is also to help them discover and understand what programs and financial assistance are available to help pay for or reduce the cost of care, prescription drugs and home medical equipment.
+The goal of this webpage is to help Texas residents understand long term care costs in the state including assisted living, in-home, Alzheimer's and adult day care.
+It is also to make them aware of the financial assistance programs that help pay for care and options that can reduce the cost of care, prescription drugs and home medical equipment.

 Memory Care, also referred to as Alzheimer's residential care adds as much as $1,000 to the monthly cost of assisted living.